 All stations will be underground with top of rail elevations varying from 40 to 80 feet below grade.
 The stations are of a center platform configuration.
 Fare collection areas are at the mezzanine level and located at the center or end of the station.
 Two exits are provided off each mezzanine.
 Emergency stairs are located at the ends of each platform providing unobstructed access to the surface.
 Escalator and stair elements for normal use in stations were sized to accommodate peak 15 minute patronage.
 The ratio of normal use stair-to-escalator exiting provisions is greater than one at all stations.

 Automatic sprinkler protection is provided in station ancillary spaces, truss spaces of escalators and elevator machine rooms.
-A three-zoned under vehicle water spray extinguishing system is located on each area trackway at the stations.
+An under vehicle water spray extinguishing system is located on each area trackway at the stations.
 Actuation of the system is provided for each trackway at the platform level.

-A wet standpipe system will be installed to enable the fire service to reach all areas in the station.
+A wet standpipe system is required capable of reaching all areas in the station.
 The train control room will be protected by a Halon extinguishing system.
-An emergency ventilation system is provided throughout the Metro Rail system.
+Emergency ventilation is provided throughout the Metro Rail system.
 It is based on a push-pull concept of fan operation, some of which are drawing air while others are exhausting air.
 Normal ventilation augments the emergency ventilation system, providing additional capability for:

-- Increasing fresh air supply; - Maintaining acceptable air temperatures; and - .
-Removing smoke or toxic fumes in the event of fire.
+- Increasing fresh air supply; - Maintaining acceptable air temperatures; and - Removing smoke or toxic fumes in the event of fire.

-2.0 REVIEW OF CODES, STANDARDS AND GUIDELINES
+3.0 REVIEW OF CODES, STANDARDS AND GUIDELINES